dropzone/dropzone/readme.md

 - Big files should get uploaded without a problem.
 - I wanted a callback for image previews, that don't kill the browser if too many too big images are viewed.
 - I want to use the latest API of browsers.
 I don't care if it falls back to the normal upload form if the browser is too old.
+- I don't think that it's necessary anymore to depend on libraries such as jQuery (especially when providing functionality that isn't available in old browsers anyway).

 ## Other projects